 Surprisingly, this designation does not certify a charter holder to underwrite life insurance, but is instead is focused on advanced estate, tax, and business planning education.
 Certificants are required to complete a minimum of 30 hours of continuing education each year, and adhere to a Code of Professional Conduct.

 This program is unique in its teachings of cash flow.
 It teaches a goals-based process to create and implement a sustainable cash flow plan.
 Its foundation is based on conflict-free, fee-for-service planning advice.
 Certification requires 3 months of training and 1 year of mentored cash flow plans.

 FEA – Family Enterprise Advisor

 Governing Body: The Family Enterprise Exchange

 This unique program is (currently) the only one of its kind in the world, teaching business family advisors how to integrate their own discipline with those of other professionals in order to provide collaborative and complementary advice.
 Modules include family dynamics, strategy, governance, facilitation, communication, and much more.
 Designates are required to complete a minimum of 7 hours of continuing education each year and uphold the FEA Code of Ethics and Professional Standards.

 FMA – Financial Management Advisor

 Governing Body: The Canadian Securities Institute

-The FMA is a personal financial planning that was awarded after completion of the Canadian Securities Course, the Professional Financial Planning course, and the Wealth Management Techniques course.
+The FMA is a personal financial planning designation that was awarded after completion of the Canadian Securities Course, the Professional Financial Planning course, and the Wealth Management Techniques course.
 The FMA is no longer granted, but remains a respected designation maintained by the institute.